Vyral/base-template/_posts/2022-06-17-how-to-determine-your-home-affordability.md

 {% include excerpt.html %}

-To answer the question of how much of a home you can afford, we need to take into account a few primary items.
+To answer the question of how much home you can afford, we need to take into account a few primary items.
 Your household income, monthly debts, and the amount of savings you have for a down payment are three of the biggest.&nbsp;

 **As a homebuyer, you want to have a certain level of comfort with your monthly mortgage payment.** While your household income and monthly debts may be relatively stable, unexpected expenses and unplanned spending can impact your savings.
 A good rule of thumb is to have three months’ worth of payments in savings to allow you to cover your mortgage in the case of an emergency.&nbsp;